Michael Troughton

 Michael Troughton (born 2 March 1955) is an English actor, teacher and writer.
 He is best known for his television roles including Melish in Minder and Sir Piers Fletcher-Dervish in The New Statesman.

+Early life

-He is the son of actor Patrick Troughton and the younger brother of actor David Troughton.
+Troughton was born as the son of actor Patrick Troughton and the younger brother of actor David Troughton.

 Career

-He has appeared in many film, television and theatre roles, most notably as Melish in Minder and Sir Piers Fletcher-Dervish in The New Statesman from 1987 to 1992.
+Troughton has appeared in many film, television and theatre roles, most notably as Melish in Minder and Sir Piers Fletcher-Dervish in The New Statesman from 1987 to 1992.
 Troughton also starred in the first series of Backs to the Land.
-His more recent roles include senior science master Derek Halliday in the Taggart episode "Out of Bounds", 1998, a therapist in the fourth series of Cold Feet and Mr Mermagen in Enigma.
+His more recent roles include senior science master Derek Halliday in the Taggart episode "Out of Bounds", a therapist in the fourth series of Cold Feet, and Mr Mermagen in Enigma.

-Troughton took a break from acting in 2002 in order to care for his disabled wife and obtained a science degree, from the Open University.
+Troughton obtained a science degree from the Open University.
 He then taught physics at Sir John Leman school in Beccles for two years, before moving to Woodbridge School to become Head of Drama.

-In 2009, he stopped teaching and became a full-time carer.
-His biography of his father, Patrick Troughton, published by Hirst Publishing, was launched at the 2011 Dimensions Convention in Newcastle in November 2011.
+Troughton's biography of his father, Patrick Troughton, published by Hirst Publishing, was launched at the 2011 Dimensions Convention in Newcastle in November 2011.
 In 2013, he returned to acting, appearing in the ITV series Breathless.
 He has also completed a number of audio dramatisations for Big Finish.

 Troughton appeared in the 2014 Doctor Who Christmas Special Last Christmas as Professor Albert.

 Troughton is now an approved Amazon ACX audible producer and works on audio books, voiceovers and narrations from his studio in Suffolk.

 Personal life

-Troughton married Caroline M. Marston in 1981; they had a son, Matthew, and a daughter, Sally.
+Troughton married Caroline M. Marston in 1981; they have a son and a daughter.
 The family moved to Suffolk from London in 1988.
-Marston developed multiple sclerosis, and died in the summer of 2012.

 Troughton remarried in 2019 to Roxana Mohabaty.